movementlabsxyz/movement/README.md

 ```

 ### `ledger_info.is_some()`
 The current revision does not support graceful restarts of the network from an existing config.
-For testing purposes, please delete you `.movement` directory and run the setup again.
+For testing purposes, please delete your`.movement` directory and run the setup again.

 ## License